 - Place the dough in a greased bowl and cover with a clean towel.
 Let is rise for 90 minutes in a warm place or until doubled.

 - Divide the dough into three parts. *Tip: use a kitchen scale to make sure these are even.
+Each third will become a challah.

 - Let the dough rise for 30 minutes, then brush with a bit of spray coconut oil or regular oil and sprinkle on your toppings.